Lone Wolf and Cub: Baby Cart to Hades: Release

 Lone Wolf and Cub: Baby Cart to Hades was released theatrically in Japan on 2 September 1972 where it was distributed by Toho.
-An American version was released by Toho International with English subtitles in August 1973.
+An American version was released by Toho International with English subtitles in August 1974.
 It was later released with an English-language dub by Columbia Pictures under the title Lightning Swords of Death in August 1973.

 The film was released to home video in its original Japanese version with English subtitles as Lone Wolf and Cub - Baby Cart to Hades by Samurai Cinema, a division of AnimEigo.
-An alternate version titled Shogun Assassin 2: Lightning Swords of Death which was closer to the Columbia release was released on home video in 2007.
+An alternate version titled Lightning Swords of Death which was closer to the Columbia release was released on home video in 2007.

 Reception

 In a contemporary review, Tony Rayns (Monthly Film Bulletin) stated that the film may resemble an art film to a Western audience where "Misumi and his writer are concerned to revalidate the samurai code every bit as earnestly as movies like Harakiri question it; the result aligns itself directly with those of, say, Mishima's book Sun and Steel."
 Rayns continued that Misumi's style is "typically Japanese" in its "static, slow, contemplative view of the action, reserving bravua effects for the moments of climax." and that "Though graphic, the violence is not presented exploitatively; any 'kicks' to be hard are confined to the placid close-ups of a severed head or limb, the hideous/magnificent aftermath of violence."